faucetsdn/poseidon/README.md

 make run_dev
 ```

-To run poseidon with sh as entrypoing, run:
+To run poseidon with sh as entrypoint, run:
 ```
 make run_sh
 ```